Clinic Information

 Professional Standards

-• All care is provided by an AHPRA-registered specialist neonatologist with an RACP fellowship in Neonatal/Perinatal Medicine
+• All medical care is provided by AHPRA registered specialists with an RACP Fellowship in Neonatal/Perinatal Medicine or General Paediatrics

-• Ongoing training, registration, and medical indemnity cover are maintained
+• Ongoing continued professional development, registration and medical indemnity cover are always maintained

 • We practice strictly within the scope of newborn and infant care